 - never going on holidays

 - ill health

 When a pastor lacks energy, the Sunday service suffers.

 Give your pastor a 4-week break.

 It’s a good starting point because restoring their emotional energy and spiritual strength must be a priority even above the Sunday service.

 Pastors of small and medium size churches make this repeated mistake.

-They hear pastors of large churches talking about a last-minute culture or how they switched things around on Sunday with little notice.
+They hear pastors of large churches talking about a last-minute culture or how they switched things around in the Sunday services with little notice.